 ENU maintains a subscription with AirData.com which allows flight data to be uploaded directly and automatically from DJI UAS.
 AirData provides a compliant logging service for pilots, UAS, flights and batteries.

 3.14 Operator Training Programmes

 All remote pilots working on behalf of ENU will be subject to regular assessment by the accountable manager on a regular basis for competency and currency, with emphasis on emergency procedures and non-GPS assisted flight manoeuvres.

 To maintain currency, the remote pilot should have completed a minimum 2 hours flight time in the previous 90 days.

 3.15 Operational Authorisation

-A copy of the operational authorisation issued to ENU will be included in this manual when issued.
+A copy of operational authorisation 20221230 issued to ENU by the CAA can be found here.